python4ESAC/python4ESAC/source/files/binaryfiles.rst

     ls

 What can you do?
-    1. Convert your collegue to use a different file format.
+    1. Convert your colleague to use a different file format.
     2. Read that file in python.

 If you have a relatively recent version (at least 0.9) of ``scipy``